-Mr Ong Boon Sheng, aged 42, male, has been the Executive Director of subsidiary companies of our Group since March 2015.
+Mr Ong Boon Sheng, aged 42, male, is appointed as the Executive Director of subsidiary companies of the Group since March 2015.
 He holds a Bachelor's Degree in Finance & Accountancy from University of Abertay Dundee.

 He has over 15 years working experience including 6 years as an Administrative & Finance Manager for a multinational oversea company.